Acorn-Digital-Solutions/cubanews/cubanewsjs/cubanews-feed/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## How to run the AI Summary script

+1. Pull the model by running `npm run models:pull`.
+This is needed only once.
+2. `npm run start:aiSummary`